Decoding 3/9 as a Percentage: A complete walkthrough

 0.333 × 100 = 33.3%

-Therefore, 3/9, when simplified to 1/3, is equivalent to 33.3% (approximately).
+Which means, 3/9, when simplified to 1/3, is equivalent to 33.3% (approximately).
 The three decimal places provide a reasonable level of accuracy.
 If higher accuracy is required, more decimal places can be included in the calculation.

 Method 4: Direct Conversion (Without Simplification)